finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Purpose

-An expression can be a [basic type](#basic-type) constant such as 2.0, True or \"USD\".
+An expression can be a [built-in-type](#built-in-type) constant - e.g. 2.0, True or \"USD\".
 Constant expressions are useful for comparisons to more complex expressions.

 ### Enumeration Constant

-An expression can refer to a Rosetta Enumeration value using the name of the enumeration type followed by `->` and the name of the enumeration value.
+An expression can refer to an enumeration value using the name of the enumeration type followed by `->` and the name of the enumeration value.
 E.g. :

 ```
 DayOfWeekEnum -> SAT